Novout/betterwrite/docs/MULTITHEME.md

 ![Theme Flow](../.github/themebase.png)

+### Customization

+- Modify the editor's size and font;

+- Choose a background image (.gif supported);

+- Transparency items for better use of the image;

+- Default color themes.

 ### WindiCSS

 Migrating from [Tailwind](https://tailwindcss.com/) to [WindiCSS](https://windicss.org/), this choice was essential to facilitate the relationship between the values ​​inserted by the theme with the semantics of the inserted classes, where each `.vue` component (or at least most of them) has its own keys for each coloring item.